-The Triangle Fire Open Archive was created by Buscada, in collaboration with the Remember the Triangle Fire Coalition, on the occasion of the 100th anniversary of the Triangle Shirtwaist Factory Fire, one of the worst workplace disasters in American history.
+The Triangle Fire Open Archive was created by Buscada, in collaboration with the Remember the Triangle Fire Coalition, on the occasion of the 100th anniversary of the Triangle Shirtwaist Factory Fire, one of the worst workplace disasters in American history, and a seminal event in American labor history.
 An ongoing participatory online archive and digital humanities project, it tells of the significance of the Triangle Fire through historical narrative and human connection, inspired by the widely varying labor, safety, art, activist and pedagogical perspectives of the Coalition.
 The Archive’s website invites the public to contribute objects which tell one aspect of the Triangle Fire / Asch Building story.
 They may be embedded in its moment of conflagration in 1911, or may refer to the event’s extraordinary influence in the everyday world as we now know it.
+With the power of communal testimony, no one person has the responsibility for every perspective, but together we created an entwined whole.

 Visit the site : The Triangle Fire Open Archive